-I make idli or dosa batter at least twice a week and always keep it handy.
-I always use wet grinder to make the batter and make idli for first two days.
-I make dosas with the remaining batter for 1-2 days dinner.
-Here I am sharing with you all the recipe for golden brown crispy dosa as we get in restaurants.
-A wet grinder is not necessary for dosa batter.
+Making dosa at home is easier than idli.
+A wet grinder is not necessary for making the batter.
 A mixer grinder is very much sufficient to make perfect dosa batter.
 Even the consistency need not be so carefully monitored as in idli recipe.

 To make crisp dosa recipe that is golden brown color we usually add some channa dal while grinding batter.
-Channa dal gives nice flavor and color to the dosa.
+Channa dal gives nice flavor and colora.
 While the idli rice gives the required softness, raw rice is for crispiness and also some color.

 To make dosa batter, select good quality idli rice and raw rice.
 Same goes with urad dal or ulundu, it should be new and fresh.
-We add a fistful of aval/poha in both idli and dosa batter, it really makes difference, adding aval adds taste, it will be easy to spread the dosa.
+We add a fistful of aval/poha in batter, it really makes difference, adding aval adds taste, it will be easy to spread the dosa.
 Apart form these methi seeds are added and they are natural coolants.

-This dosa recipe yields crispy yet soft, golden colored dosas.
+This dosa recipe yields crispy yet soft, golden colored ones.
 The taste will be very similar to what you eat in restaurants.
 You can serve dosa with tiffin sambar, sambar, chutney or milagai podi.
-Even potato masala goes well with dosa.
+Even potato masala is good.
 I hope all the beginners will try this easy dosa recipe and tell me how you liked it!

 1. Grind the batter very smooth.
 The batter should not be very thick or thin.
 Keep it little loose than idli batter.

 2. Make dosas according to the size of your tava.
-If your tava is small do not pour more than 1 ladle of batter, if you add more batter you will not be able to spread and dosas will be thick.
+If your tava is small do not pour more than 1 ladle of batter, if you add more batter you will not be able to spread and you will end up with thicker ones.

-3. if you are using cast iron tava, you can sprinkle little atwer after taking out each dosa and balance the temperature of tava.
+3. If you are using cast iron tava, you can sprinkle little water after taking out each dosa and balance the temperature of tava.

-4. The temperature of tava is very crucial for making perfect dosas.
+4. The temperature of tava is very crucial here.
 Keep the flame low while pouring and spreading the dosa, increase it to medium while the dosa is cooking.
 Repeat the same for all dosas.
 If you keep the flame high while pouring the batter, it will immediately get cooked and will disintegrate when you try to spread.